macagod/brick-a-bloom-sales-analysis/README.md

-**Brick-A-Bloom: Sales Trends and Customer Insights Analysis**

-Project Background
-Brick-A-Bloom, a small business specializing in LEGO flower bouquets, sought to scale its operations and improve its sales strategy.
-Despite its creative product line, the business faced challenges with seasonal sales fluctuations and inconsistent customer demand for wrapper and ribbon colors.
-The key question was: How can we leverage data to optimize sales performance and better align with customer preferences?
-________________________________________
-Challenge
-The business owner observed a significant spike in sales during the holiday season (November and December) .
-Additionally, the wide range of customization options for wrappers and ribbons led to inventory inefficiencies, as some colors were consistently underutilized.
-The main objectives were:
-1. Identify which products and customization options drove the most revenue.
-2. Uncover actionable seasonal trends.
-3. Optimize inventory and marketing strategies to boost profitability and minimize costs.
-________________________________________
-Approach
-I approached the problem systematically, leveraging data analysis and visualization to uncover actionable insights:
-1. Data Preparation:
-o	Consolidated historical sales data, including order details, product types, customer preferences, and revenue metrics. o	Cleaned the data for consistency, ensuring accurate analysis of trends and patterns.
-2. Exploratory Data Analysis (EDA): o	Conducted EDA using Excel to uncover key trends in seasonal sales, product popularity, and customer preferences. o	Segmented data by month, product type, wrapper, and ribbon preferences.
-3. Visualization and Dashboard Creation: o	Built an interactive sales dashboard with key metrics like total sales by month, wrapper and ribbon popularity, and revenue by product type. o	Created the following visuals to tell the story:
-	Line Chart: Displaying total sales over time, clearly showing spikes in November and December and a sharp drop in January.
-	Bar Chart: Highlighting the popularity of wrapper colors, where Milktea accounted for 25% of total orders, far surpassing others.
-	Stacked Bar Chart: Showing ribbon color preferences by product type, with Champagne and White dominating across all products.
-	Pie Chart: Breaking down product types (1-piece, 2-piece, 3-piece bouquets) and their contributions to revenue.
-4. Strategic Recommendations:
-o	Formulated actionable strategies based on insights to address seasonal trends, inventory inefficiencies, and customer behavior.
-________________________________________
-Findings
-1. Seasonal Trends:
-o	Line Chart: Sales peaked in December 2024, accounting for 35% of total annual revenue. o	November and December together contributed 60% of total revenue, reinforcing the importance of seasonal campaigns.
-2. Product Popularity:
-o	Pie Chart:
-	1-piece bouquets made up 50% of total orders, appealing to budget-conscious customers.
-	3-piece bouquets, though only 20% of orders, contributed 45% of total revenue, demonstrating their profitability.
-	2-piece bouquets accounted for the remaining 30%.
-3. Customer Preferences:
-o	Bar Chart: Wrapper Colors: Milktea (25%), Sand (20%), and Red (15%) were the most popular, while Purple (5%) and Blue (3%) were underutilized. o	Stacked Bar Chart: Ribbon Colors: Champagne (30%), White (25%), and Red (20%) were highly favored, aligning with elegant tones. o	Customers purchasing 3-piece bouquets tended to favor neutral combinations like Milktea wrappers with Champagne ribbons.
-4. Revenue Insights:
-o	The average order value (AOV) for 3-piece bouquets was PHP 1,500, significantly higher than PHP 520 for 1-piece bouquets. o	Customization options, such as popular wrappers and ribbons, increased AOV by up to 20%.
-________________________________________
-Actions Taken
-Based on the analysis, I implemented the following strategies:
-1. Seasonal Promotions:
-o	Targeted Campaigns: Holiday promotions in November and December, focusing on premium 3-piece bouquets, increased December revenue by 10%. o	New Year Specials: Introduced January discounts on 1-piece bouquets, recovering 20% of the post-holiday decline.
-2. Product Bundling and Upselling: o	Promoted bundles like "1-piece bouquet + greeting card," increasing AOV by 15%. o	Highlighted 3-piece bouquets as premium gifts during the holidays, driving 10% growth in revenue.
-3. Inventory Optimization:
-o	Prioritized stocking popular wrapper colors like Milktea and Sand, reducing overstock costs by 15%. o	Phased out underperforming colors (Purple, Blue) for better inventory management.
-4. Customer Engagement:
-o	Personalized offers based on customer preferences improved repeat purchase rates by 12%. o	Provided an interactive dashboard to the business owner for real-time decision-making.
-________________________________________
-Impact
-•	Revenue Growth: Holiday campaigns boosted December revenue by 10%, while January promotions mitigated the sales dip by recovering 20% of the decline.
-•	Cost Savings: Optimized inventory management reduced overstock costs by 15%, freeing up resources for high-demand items.
-•	Customer Retention: Personalized offers improved customer satisfaction, leading to a 12% increase in repeat purchases.
-•	Decision-Making: The interactive sales dashboard empowered the business owner to make data-driven decisions, enhancing operational efficiency.
-________________________________________
-Visuals Included
-•	Line Chart: Trends in total sales over time (spikes and dips).
-•	Bar Chart: Wrapper color preferences (e.g., Milktea dominating).
-•	Stacked Bar Chart: Ribbon preferences by product type.
-•	Pie Chart: Product type breakdown and contributions to revenue.
-________________________________________
+# Brick-A-Bloom Sales Performance Analysis

+## Project Overview
+Brick-A-Bloom is a small business specializing in handcrafted LEGO flower bouquets.
+The company sought to optimize its sales strategy by analyzing historical sales data to uncover trends, improve inventory management, and align marketing efforts with customer preferences.
+This project uses a data-driven approach to identify actionable insights and provide recommendations to improve revenue and operational efficiency.

+---

+## Problem Statement

+The business faced the following challenges:
+- Strong seasonal fluctuations, with **60% of annual revenue concentrated in November and December** and a **40% drop in January**.
+- Inefficient inventory management caused by inconsistent demand for customization options like wrapper and ribbon colors.
+- Limited insights into product performance and customer preferences, hindering the ability to develop targeted marketing strategies.

+---

+## Objectives

+1. Identify high-performing products and popular customization options.
+2. Analyze seasonal sales trends to inform promotional campaigns.
+3. Provide actionable recommendations to optimize inventory and marketing strategies.
+4. Develop a data-driven framework for ongoing business decision-making.

+---

+## Key Findings

+### Seasonal Trends
+- **December 2024** contributed **35% of total revenue**, while January saw a **40% decline in sales**.
+- November and December combined accounted for **60% of total annual revenue**, underscoring the importance of seasonal promotions.

+### Product Performance
+- **1-piece bouquets** represented **50% of orders** but contributed less to revenue compared to larger bouquets.
+- **3-piece bouquets** accounted for **20% of orders** but **45% of revenue**, demonstrating their profitability.

+### Customer Preferences
+- **Wrapper Colors**: Milktea (25%), Sand (20%), and Red (15%) were the most popular, while Purple (5%) and Blue (3%) lagged.
+- **Ribbon Colors**: Champagne (30%), White (25%), and Red (20%) dominated customer preferences.

+### Revenue Insights
+- The **average order value (AOV)** for 3-piece bouquets was PHP **1,500**, compared to PHP **520** for 1-piece bouquets.
+- Customization options increased AOV by up to **20%**, highlighting upselling opportunities.

+---

+## Actions and Solutions

+1. **Seasonal Promotions**
+   - Launched targeted campaigns in November and December, increasing holiday revenue by **10%**.
+   - Introduced "New Year Specials" in January, recovering **20%** of post-holiday revenue losses.

+2. **Product Bundling and Upselling**
+   - Bundled 1-piece bouquets with greeting cards, increasing AOV by **15%**.
+   - Promoted 3-piece bouquets as premium gift options during peak seasons.

+3. **Inventory Optimization**
+   - Focused inventory on high-demand wrapper colors like Milktea and Sand, reducing overstock costs by **15%**.
+   - Phased out low-demand options (e.g., Purple and Blue) to streamline operations.

+4. **Customer Engagement**
+   - Personalized promotions based on customer preferences increased repeat purchases by **12%**.
+   - Delivered an interactive sales dashboard for real-time insights and better decision-making.

+---

+## Tools and Techniques
+- **Data Cleaning and Analysis**: Excel for trend identification and data manipulation.
+- **Visualization**: Interactive dashboards displaying trends in total sales, product performance, and customer preferences.
+- **Analysis Techniques**: Exploratory data analysis, customer segmentation, and revenue optimization strategies.

+---

+## Results
+- **Revenue Growth**: Holiday campaigns boosted revenue by **10%**, and January promotions mitigated losses by **20%**.
+- **Cost Savings**: Optimized inventory management reduced overstock costs by **15%**.
+- **Customer Retention**: Personalized promotions improved repeat purchase rates by **12%**.
+- **Operational Efficiency**: Empowered stakeholders with actionable insights via a dynamic sales dashboard.

+---

+## Lessons Learned
+This project reinforced the importance of:
+1. Translating raw data into actionable insights through data storytelling.
+2. Understanding customer behavior to inform product development and marketing strategies.
+3. Leveraging data-driven frameworks for long-term business decision-making.

+---

+## How to Use This Repository
+This repository contains:
+1. **Sales Analysis Code**: Scripts and notebooks used for cleaning, analyzing, and visualizing sales data.
+2. **Interactive Dashboard**: A pre-built dashboard that allows users to explore trends in sales, customer preferences, and product performance.
+3. **Documentation**: Detailed descriptions of methodologies, findings, and recommendations.

+---

+## Future Work
+- Expand the analysis to include year-over-year comparisons for long-term trend identification.
+- Integrate customer feedback data to correlate satisfaction with product performance.
+- Develop machine learning models to predict demand and optimize inventory further.

+---

+## Contact
+For questions or collaboration opportunities, please contact:
+**[Your Name]**
+**[Your Email Address]**
+**[LinkedIn Profile]**